tuvo1106/aws-primer/certified_solutions_architect.md

 - Account confirmation
 - Allows users to sign-in directly to the User Pool, or using Web Identity Federation.
 - Uses AWS Cognito as the identity broker between AWS and the identity provider.
-- Sucessful user authentication generates a JWT.
+- Successful user authentication generates a JWT.
 - User Pools can be thought of as the account to access the system.

 ---